 The Music Faculty Board recommends that this course be supervised in six individual supervisions, usually spaced throughout the academic year (some supervisors may prefer to see students for twelve supervisions of half an hour).
-Supervision arrangements will be made centrally after a brief meeting between the student and Course Leader at the beginning of the academic year.
+Supervision arrangements will be made centrally by the Course Leaders at the beginning of the academic year.
+It is recommended that students wishing to compose electroacoustic music have at least two hours' supervision with a specialist supervisor.